academyhq/academyhq.github.io/_posts/2019-06-03-spring-boot-2-jwt-authentication.md

 ### Add a REST Controller
 Let's expose a simple endpoint to validate that the above configuration is correct and the authentication rules are enforced.
 The following REST controller defines a single HTTP GET endpoint accessible via the `/` path.
-Any attempt to call this endpoint without or invalid HTTP `Authorization` header attribute should result in HTTP `401 Unauthorized` reply.
+Any attempt to call this endpoint without or with invalid HTTP `Authorization` header attribute should result in HTTP `401 Unauthorized` reply.
 A call with a valid HTTP `Authorization` header attribute (i.e. containing a valid JWT bearer token), should result in HTTP `200 OK` reply.
 The body of the reply should contain "Hello World!" text.

 ```java